fajardgb/FPL-viz/README.md

 ### Undeperforming players

 Expected goal involvements vs. goal involvements.
+Ollie Watkins assisted a lot more than he was expected to - his value might be misleading.

 ![underperforming](imgs/underperforming.png)